 It's important to read the labels carefully and never exceed the doctor's recommended dose.
 You'll also want to avoid taking NSAIDs together with certain other medications because of the possibility of drug interactions.
 Talk to your doctor about all the drugs you take.
 Be especially cautious about taking NSAIDS if you are over 65, and/or you have kidney problems.

 Your doctor will make the decision as to whether to put you on an NSAID after weighing the benefits against the risks.

 Narcotic painkillers.
+Because of their increased risks, opioids are not a first-line therapy for pain.
 Opioids such as codeine (contained in Tylenol with codeine), hydrocodone (contained in Vicodin and Lortab), and oxycodone (such as OxyContin, and contained in Percocet and Percodan) can provide significant relief when neck pain is particularly intense and other non-narcotic pain medications aren't sufficient for pain relief.
+So can tramadol, a narcotic-like analgesic.
 Although opioids are effective for pain, they should be used with caution because they can lead to drowsiness, nausea, constipation, and depressed breathing.
-These prescription painkillers also have the potential for abuse and addiction when not taken as directed.
+These prescription painkillers also have the potential for abuse and addiction.
 Narcotic painkillers are best used over the short term (one to two weeks) and under your doctor's guidance.